-Floor Slabs: NWCC has assumed a portion of the building will be constructed with a concrete slab-on-grade floor system, placed near the existing ground surface.
-The on-site soils, with the exception of the topsoil and organic materials, are capable of supporting slab-on-grade construction.
+Floor Slabs: NWCC understands the lower level of the proposed building will be constructed with a concrete slab-on-grade floor system.
+The on-site soils, apart from the topsoil and organic materials or any existing fill materials, are capable of supporting slab-on-grade construction.
 However, floor slabs present a difficult problem where swelling materials are present near floor slab elevation because sufficient dead load cannot be imposed on them to resist the uplift pressure generated when the materials are wetted and expand.
 Based on the moisture-volume change characteristics of the clays encountered at this site, we believe slab-on-grade construction may be used, provided the risk of distress resulting from slab movement is recognized and special design precautions are followed.

-The following measures should be taken to reduce the damage, which could result from movement should the underslab clays be subjected to moisture changes.
+The following measures should be taken to reduce the damage, which could result from movement should the underslab sands and clays be subjected to moisture changes.

-- 1) Floor slabs should be separated from all bearing walls, columns and their foundation support with a positive slip joint.
-We recommend the use of 1⁄2-inch thick cellotex or impregnated felt. - 2) Interior non-bearing partition walls resting on the floor slabs should be provided with a slip joint, preferably at the bottom, so that in the event the floor slab moves, this movement is not transmitted to the upper structure.
-This detail is also important for wallboard and doorframes and is shown in Figure #6. - A minimum 6-inch gravel layer should be provided beneath all floor slabs to act as a capillary break and to help distribute pressures.
+- 1) Floor slabs should be separated from all bearing walls, columns and their foundation supports with a positive slip joint.
+We recommend the use of 1/2-inch thick cellotex or impregnated felt. - 2) Interior non-bearing partition walls resting on the floor slabs should be provided with a slip joint, preferably at the bottom, so that in the event the floor slab moves, this movement is not transmitted to the upper structure.
+This detail is also important for wallboard and doorframes and is shown in Figure #6. - 3) A minimum 6-inch gravel layer should be provided beneath all floor slabs to act as a capillary break and to help distribute pressures.
 Prior to placing the gravel, the excavation should be shaped so that if water does get under the slab, it will flow to the low point of the excavation.
-In addition, all of the existing fill materials and topsoil and organic materials should be removed prior to placement of the underslab gravels or new fill materials. - 4) Floor slabs should be provided with control joints placed a maximum of 10 to 12 feet on center in each direction, depending on slab configurations, to help control shrinkage cracking.
+In addition, all the existing fill materials or topsoil and organic materials should be removed prior to placement of the underslab gravels or new fill materials. - 4) Floor slabs should be provided with control joints placed a maximum of 10 to 12 feet on center in each direction, depending on slab configuration, to help control shrinkage cracking.
 The location of the joints should be carefully checked to assure that the natural, unavoidable cracking will be controlled.
-The depth of the control joints should be a minimum of 1⁄4 of the thickness of the slab. - Underslab soils should be kept as close as possible to their in-situ moisture content.
-Excessive wetting or drying of these soils prior to placement of the floor slab could result in differential movement after the slabs are constructed. - The risk of floor slab movement can be reduced by removing a minimum of 2 feet of the expansive materials and replacing them with a well compacted, non-expansive fill.
-If this is done or if fills are required to bring the underslab soils to the desired grade, the fill should consist of non-expansive, granular materials.
+The depth of the control joints should be a minimum of 1⁄4 of the thickness of the slab.

+- 5) Underslab soils should be kept as close as possible to their in-situ moisture content.
+Excessive wetting or drying of these soils prior to placement of the floor slab could result in differential movement after the slabs are constructed. - 6) If fills are required to bring the underslab soils to the desired grade, the fill should consist of nonexpansive, granular materials.
 The fill should be uniformly placed and compacted in 6 to 8 inch loose lifts to at least 95% of the maximum standard Proctor density at or near the optimum moisture content, as determined by ASTM D-698.

 The above precautions and recommendations will not prevent floor slab movement in the event the clays beneath the floor slabs undergo moisture changes.
 However, they should reduce the amount of damage if such movement occurs.
-The only way to eliminate the risk of all floor slab movement is to construct a structural floor over a well-vented crawl space or void form materials, or remove all of the clays.
+The only way to eliminate the risk of all floor slab movement is to construct a structural floor over a well-vented crawl space or void form materials.